douglasgreen/outlines/arts/literature/books.en.md

 novel's title references the Biblical story of Absalom, highlighting themes of familial betrayal and tragedy.
 Through its intricate narrative structure, the novel examines the process of myth-making and the elusive nature of truth, reflecting on how history is shaped by those who tell it.

+## "The Adventures of Huckleberry Finn" by Mark Twain

+"The Adventures of Huckleberry Finn" is a novel by Mark Twain that follows the journey of a young boy named Huck Finn.
+Huck, who previously appeared in "The Adventures of Tom Sawyer," lives with the Widow Douglas and her sister Miss Watson, who try to civilize him.
+However, Huck's life takes a turn when his abusive father, Pap, returns and kidnaps him, taking him to a cabin across the Mississippi River.

+Huck escapes from his father by faking his own death and flees to Jackson's Island, where he meets Jim, a runaway slave from Miss Watson's household.
+Together, they find a raft and embark on a journey down the Mississippi River, aiming to reach the free states.
+Along the way, they encounter various challenges, including a fog that causes them to miss their route and a steamboat collision that separates them temporarily.

+Huck and Jim also meet two con men, the "duke" and the "king," who join them on their raft and involve them in several scams.
+One of these scams involves pretending to be the brothers of a deceased man, Peter Wilks, to claim his inheritance.
+Huck, feeling guilty, decides to expose the con men, and they are eventually caught.

+The con men sell Jim to a local farmer, Silas Phelps, claiming he is a runaway slave.
+Huck, determined to rescue Jim, arrives at the Phelps farm and pretends to be Tom Sawyer, who is expected by the Phelps family.
+When the real Tom arrives, he agrees to help Huck free Jim, concocting an elaborate plan.

+In the end, Tom reveals that Jim was already freed in Miss Watson's will, and Jim sacrifices his freedom to help Tom when he is injured.
+Huck learns that his father is dead and decides to head west to avoid being "sivilized" by Aunt Sally, Tom's aunt.

+### Key Points:

+-   Huck Finn is the protagonist, escaping from his abusive father and societal constraints.
+-   He teams up with Jim, a runaway slave, and they journey down the Mississippi River.
+-   They encounter various characters, including con men who complicate their journey.
+-   Themes include friendship, freedom, and the moral dilemmas of slavery and society.
+-   The novel ends with Huck planning to head west to avoid being civilized.